Art in the Park

 From that pool, 6 finalists were selected, each receiving a $1,000 stipend to develop specific proposals, ultimately submitting 13 concepts for jury consideration in June 2025.
 The five-person jury, including Josh Schottenstein, Jeff Pongonis, Lisa McLymont, Corey Favor (recently named president and CEO of King Arts Complex), and committee president Jason Henry - selected four works from four artists in September 2025.

-Dillen Back - TRAVERSAL
+Dillon Back - TRAVERSAL

 The idea behind the sculpture, titled “TRAVERSAL”, is to create a piece of art that both stands on it’s own as something beautiful to observe and functions as a passageway for people to move through.
 It signifies brighter days ahead; something like a rising and/or setting sun.